The Gameroom

 The mini-kitchen (a.k.a. the adult beverage and snack center).

-The table and stool patterns are Red Glacier Boomerang and Red Cracked Ice.
+The patterns are Red Glacier Boomerang and Red Cracked Ice.

 Lights and other Doo-dads...

 I racked my brain trying to come up with a creative color scheme for the gameroom.
-But ultimately I ended up with plain white walls and ceilings.
-I decided to decorate with colored light instead.
-Light is more flexible and I can "redecorate" without repainting the room.
+But I ended up with plain white walls and ceilings.
+Maybe I'll do some painting someday.
+But for now I decorate with colored light.
 General lighting is provided by several chrome bathroom light bars fitted with colored compact spiral fluorescents.
 The bulbs have an interesting shape and provide some mellow color without much power and heat.
 The light bars are an efficient alternative to an expensive collection of neon.
-I found racks of these bathroom fixtures for $5 at a Habitat for Humanity store.
+I found racks of these bathroom fixtures for $5 to $15 at Habitat for Humanity stores.

 Bathroom light bars for gameroom lighting.